JotaComp1/JotaComp1/README.md

 ---

 <p align="center" style="color:#888;">
-  Thanks for visiting my profile
+  Thanks for visiting my profile!
+  For a while my repositorys will be private, but soon enough i will turn them public
 </p>